Hemanth's scribes

 Redux Async Actions

-Most of them would hit the roadblock with: Actions must be plain objects.
-Use custom middleware for async actions. that is because Actions are meant to be plain JavaScript objects and must have a type property that indicates the type of action being performed.
+Most would hit the roadblock with: Actions must be plain objects.
+Use custom middleware for async actions.
+That is because Actions are meant to be plain JavaScript objects and must have a type property.

-Let us see a quick example to make an API request say this xkcd comic API.
+Let’s see a quick example to make an API request using the vanilla approach (without middleware).

 const initialState = {